What is acupuncture?

 Acupuncture can help with a vast array of health issues.
 Here you can find a full list of the conditions which acupuncture can help with.

-I specialise in musculoskeletal issues due to my extended background and experience in the field, however, I am also passionate about balancing out menstruation and menopausal issues, migraines, digestive issues, mental health issues such as stress, anxiety and depression, breathing issues such as asthma, skin issues such as eczema, insomnia, urinary issues...
-Basically, it is all of interest to me!
+I specialise in musculoskeletal issues due to my extended background and experience in the field, however, I am also passionate about balancing out menstruation and menopausal issues, migraines, digestive issues, mental health issues such as stress, anxiety and depression, insomnia, seasonal rhinitis, skin issues such as eczema, urinary issues...

 What to expect in a treatment?

-A 30-minute detailed consultation, diagnosis and treatment.
-You may also be given lifestyle advice as well as home exercises/stretches.
+The initial session is of 90 minutes and it includes a detailed consultation, analysis, diagnosis and treatment.
+You may also be given lifestyle advice as well as home exercises.
 The follow-up treatments last 30, 45, or 60 minutes.
-In the initial consultation, we take a full history of your condition and general health which includes dietary habits, sleep pattern, energy levels, lifestyle...
+In the initial consultation, we take a full history of your condition and general health which includes dietary habits, sleep pattern, energy levels, lifestyle, we even take into consideration any childhood trauma or big events as these have an impact in our adult life and may manifest as health imbalances.
 This helps us build a tailor-made diagnosis which makes treatments much more effective.

-We check the client's pulse at the wrist on both arms and have a look at the tongue which can reveal key information too.
+We analyse the pulse at the wrist on both arms and the tongue which can reveal key information too.

-Massage, Electro-Acupuncture, Cupping, Moxa, Gua Sha may be used if relevant.
+Massage, Electro-Acupuncture, Cupping, Moxa may be used if relevant.

 Does acupuncture hurt?